4.1 Introduction to Data Sets

 #> Ord.factor w/ 4 levels "Fair"<"Average"<..: 3 3 3 2 2 3 2 2 2 1 ...

 c.
-Convert a character vector to a logical vector
+Converting a character vector to a logical vector

-Lastly, let’s look at the variable central_air, representing whether the house has central AC or not.
+Lastly, let’s look at the variable central_air, representing a house’s AC condition.
 As before, let’s get the unique elements.

 unique(sahp$central_air)